Privacy.

 Accounts are optional.
 You can use larp anonymously — decode fits, share decoded URLs, scroll vibes — without ever signing in.
 If you choose to sign in, we use Google OAuth and store only the fields Google returns to us: your name, email address, and profile image URL.
 We do not request or store any other Google data.

-Signed-in state lives in an httpOnly, secure-in-production session cookie (signed JWT).
-The admin authentication cookie is only ever set on the founder's own browser.
+Signed-in state lives in an httpOnly, secure-in-production session cookie.
+Internal administrative tools are gated by a separate cookie that is never set on user browsers.
 We also set a larp_anon_idcookie on your first visit — a 365-day httpOnly, signed random identifier used to attribute likes, personal saves, and reports before you sign in (so your activity isn't lost between sessions and so duplicate likes/reports can't be inflated).
 It carries no personal data and is never shared with third parties.
 If you sign in, the activity tied to your larp_anon_idis merged into your account and the cookie continues to identify you anonymously across devices that haven't signed in.
-We also set an lrp_sid identifier cookie when you submit a content report — this is so duplicate reports from the same browser don't inflate the auto-hide threshold.
+We also set an lrp_sididentifier cookie when you submit a content report — this is so duplicate reports from the same browser don't inflate the auto-hide threshold.
 It carries no personal data; it's a random opaque value tied only to reports you've filed.
 No tracking cookies, no third-party advertising pixels.

 What we associate with your account: vibes you save (the named vibe, no payment data) and decoded fits you save (linked by their public slug).
 You can delete your account at any time from the /profile page — the wipe is immediate and removes your user row, OAuth account link, saved vibes, and decoded-link associations.
 Decoded fits you opted to make public stay live at their /d/[slug] URL after the wipe; the link to your account is severed but the shareable page itself remains so any URLs already shared keep working.